-Drop Bags – Drop bags will be allowed and delivered to the one stocked aid station on the Newfoundland Loop about 30k into the race.
+Drop Bags – Drop bags will be allowed and delivered to the South Newfoundland Aid Station about 30k into the race.
 Those will be the only drop bags allowed.

 Cup Free Race – At the aid stations, there will be beverages available that you may not want to put in your bottles.
 If this is the case, please bring your own cup as we are a cup-free race.